kizniche/Mycodo/README.md

 # Mycodo

-   A system designed around the Raspberry Pi, for regulating the temperature and humidity of an airspace.
-It has been specifically adapted for mushroom cultivation.
-It utilizes a DHT22 temperature/humidity sensor to monitor the enviroment(s) and relays to control a set of devices to alter the enviroment(s).
+   Originally design for gourmet mushroom cultivation, Mycodo is a system designed to regulate the temperature and humidity of an airspace with PID control.
+It utilizes a temperature/humidity sensor to monitor the environment and software PID controllers to modulate 8 relays that control devices to alter the environment.
+A web-interface allows viewing of current and past conditions as well as graph generation, configuration modification, and image and video acquisition, to name a few.

+   The main application, mycodo.py, runs in the background as a daemon.
+It performs all crucial tasks, such as periodically reading sensors, writing sensor and relay logs, turning relays on and off, running PID controllers for temperature and humidity regulation, and reading and writing to the configuration file, among others.

+   The client application, mycodo-client.py, communicates and issues commands for the daemonized mycodo.py to carry out, such as specific configuration changes, relay changes, turning automation on and off, to name a few.

+   The HTTP control interface runs on a common LAMP system (Linux, Apache, MySQL, and PHP).

 #### Index